jina-ai/jina/README.md

 #### MultimodalDocument

- A MultimodalDocument in Jina is a document composed by more than one chunks with different modalities.
+A MultimodalDocument in Jina is a document composed of multiple Chunks with different modalities.

-There are different ways to build your multimodal document:
+There are different ways to build your multimodal Document:

-##### From content modality mapping
-Build a Multimodal document by providing the modality names and the content of the chunks.
+We can build a multimodal Document by providing the modality names and the content of the chunks:

 ```python
     from jina.types.document.multimodal import MultimodalDocument